 Step 5: Upload Your Code and Go Live!

-Your server is now officially live on the internet!
-If you type your server's Public IP Address into your browser, you will see the default Nginx welcome page.
+From what I've seen, your server is now officially live on the internet!
+If you type your server's Public IP Address into your browser, you'll see the default Nginx welcome page.

 Automation Next Steps

-Manually uploading files via FTP is okay for absolute beginners, but professionals automate this using CI/CD pipelines.
+Manually uploading files via FTP is okay for significant beginners, but professionals automate this using CI/CD pipelines.
 Read our GitHub Actions CI/CD Guide to understand how to deploy code automatically.